resonatecoop/beam/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Note on local authentication - you will have to grab your `clientId` from https://stream.resonate.coop.
+Note on local authentication - you will have to grab your `token` from https://stream.resonate.coop.
-Log in normally through the web app and then visit your profile's endpoint to view your `clientId`:
+Log in normally through the web app and then visit your profile's endpoint to view your `token`:

 https://stream.resonate.coop/api/v2/user/profile/